Groups, Orders, and Dynamics: Almost-Periodicity

 \begin{lem} {\em The subset $APH_+ (\mathbb R)$ is a subgroup of $\mathrm{Homeo}_+ (\mathbb R)$.} \end{lem}

 {\bf Proof.} This is a consequence of the continuity of the composition and inverse operations on $\mathrm{Homeo}_+ ({\mathbb R})$ with respect to the compact-open topology. $ \square$

-A group action on the real line whose image is contained in $APH_+(\mathbb R)$ will be said to be {\bf \textit{almost-periodic}}.
+A group action on the real line whose image is contained in $APH_+(\mathbb R)$ will be said to be an {\bf \textit{almost-periodic action}}.
 There are several ways to construct faithful almost-periodic actions of a given left-orderable, countable group $\Gamma$ on the line.
 The simplest one consists in considering a faithful action on the interval and then to extend it to the whole line so that it commutes with the translation $t\mapsto t+ 1$.
 This somewhat trivial construction shows that $APH_+(\mathbb R)$ contains a copy of every left-orderable, countable group.
-Nevertheless, at this point we should stress that, in order to carry out a study that also involves actions that appear as limits of conjugates of a given one, we are forced to consider actions that may be unfaithful.
+Nevertheless, in order to carry out a study that also involves actions that appear as limits of conjugates of a given one, we are forced to consider actions that may be unfaithful.
 This is the reason why we use the notation $\Phi \!: \Gamma \to \mathrm{Homeo}_+(\mathbb{R})$ in what follows.

 Starting with an almost-periodic action of a group $\Gamma$ on the real line, we next provide a compact one-dimensional foliated space together with a $\Gamma$-action on it that preserves the leaves.
-It is this construction which gives interest to considering almost-periodic actions.
+It is this construction that lends interest to considering almost-periodic actions.

 \vsp